Johann Wadephul: Member of the German Bundestag, 2009–present

-Wadephul has been a Member of the German Bundestag since the 2009 elections, representing the Rendsburg-Eckernförde district.
+Wadephul has been a member of the German Bundestag since the 2009 elections, representing the Rendsburg-Eckernförde district.
+In 2009, he received 40.2% of the vote in his seat.

 Wadephul first served on the Committee on Labour and Social Affairs.
-From the 2013 elections, he was the chairman of the Committee on the Scrutiny of Elections, Immunity and the Rules of Procedure.
-In addition, he served as member of the Committee on Foreign Affairs and of the parliament’s Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairpersons based on party representation.
+In the 2013 elections, Wadephul received an increased 45.2% of the vote.
+After the election, he became the chairman of the Committee on the Scrutiny of Elections, Immunity and the Rules of Procedure.
+In addition, he served as member of the Committee on Foreign Affairs and of the parliament's Council of Elders, which – among other duties – determines daily legislative agenda items and assigning committee chairpersons based on party representation.

-On the Committee on Foreign Affairs, Wadephul was his parliamentary group’s rapporteur on relations with the Middle East, Arab states of the Persian Gulf and Iran.
+On the Committee on Foreign Affairs, Wadephul was his parliamentary group's rapporteur on relations with the Middle East, Arab states of the Persian Gulf and Iran.
 He also covered issues related to Belarus, Ukraine, Russia and the Western Balkans.
 In addition to his committee assignments, he served as Deputy Chairman of the German-Belarusian Parliamentary Friendship Group.

-In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel following the 2017 federal elections, Wadephul was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.
-He has since been serving as deputy chairman of the CDU/CSU parliamentary group under the leadership of Volker Kauder; in this capacity, he succeeded Franz Josef Jung.
+Following the 2017 elections, Wadephul was re-elected with 42.7% of the vote in his seat.
+In the negotiations to form a coalition government under the leadership of Chancellor Angela Merkel, Wadephul was part of the working group on foreign policy, led by Ursula von der Leyen, Gerd Müller and Sigmar Gabriel.
+He has since been serving as deputy chairman of the CDU/CSU parliamentary group under the leadership of successive chairs Volker Kauder (2017–2018), Ralph Brinkhaus (2018–2022) and Friedrich Merz (2022–present); in this capacity, he succeeded Franz Josef Jung.

 In addition to his work in parliament, Wadephul has been a member of the German delegation to the Parliamentary Assembly of the Council of Europe (PACE) since 2010.
 As member of the CDU, he is part of the Group of the European People's Party.
 Since joining the Assembly, he has served on various committees, including Committee on Legal Affairs and Human Rights, the Committee on Rules of Procedure, Immunities and Institutional Affairs and the Sub-Committee on Ethics.
 Since 2022, he has also been a member of the German delegation to the NATO Parliamentary Assembly, where he is part of the Political Committee.

-For the 2021 elections, Wadephul was elected to lead the CDU campaign in Schleswig-Holstein for the fourth consecutive time.
+For the 2021 election, Wadephul was elected to lead the CDU campaign in Schleswig-Holstein for the fourth consecutive time.
+While he lost his district of Rendsburg-Eckernförde to the SPD's Sönke Rix, Wadephul was elected on the party list in Schleswig-Holstein.
+Wadephul received 29.7% of the vote against Rix's 30.8%.

+In the 2025 election, Wadephul retook his district of Rendsburg-Eckernförde with 32.8% of the vote.